suphero/FocusBlocker/Readme.md

 ## Features

 - Block any website you choose
-- See statistics of how much time you have spent on a blocked website
-- Set a reminder to take a break
 - Disable the extension with a single click

 ## How to use